-ABLE accounts
+ABLE Accounts

 Eligibility: Individuals with a disability that occurred before age 26.

-Qualified Expenses: The funds in an ABLE account can be used for many different disability-related expenses, including education, housing, transportation, employment support, health, wellness, assistive technology and miscellaneous expenses.
+Qualified Expenses: The funds in an ABLE account can be used for many different disability related expenses, including education, housing, transportation, employment support, health, wellness, assistive technology, and miscellaneous expenses.

 Special Needs Trusts

-A special needs trust (SNT) is a specialized trust that allows the disabled beneficiary to enjoy the use of the property that is held in the trust for his or her benefit, while at the same time allowing the beneficiary to receive needs-based government benefits.
+A special needs trust is a specialized trust that allows the disabled beneficiary to enjoy the use of the property that is held in the trust for his or her benefit, while at the same time allowing the beneficiary to receive needs-based government benefits.

 A Comparison of ABLE Accounts and Third-Party Special Needs Trusts